 “I don’t have a lot of people in my life,” she says, reflecting on her close-knit support group.
 “In the last couple of years, I have been really protected by the people that have come into my life and it’s opened my eyes to what it feels like to be really taken care of.”
 She remarks on how lucky she feels that her team of agents are mostly women and “all over the sexual spectrum,” and expresses gratitude for the “really smart Black people who are my friends, but also in the industry, looking out for me.”
 Keeping her social circle small also allows her to hold onto the one thing she currently values above all else.
 “When I’m in a more peaceful state and looking at the bigger picture, I recognize that it is possible to move through the world in the way you desire and still get the result that you want, which for me, is having privacy,” she says.
 “I mean, the boundaries that I have now…I deleted social media for a year before this last September because I needed space in my own head to think.”

-Deplatforming is probably the very opposite of what most would have done in her position, particularly after coming off of such a breakthrough year.
+Deplatforming is probably the very opposite of what most would have done in her position, particularly after coming off of such a breakthrough.
 In 2018, she starred as Judy Robinson in Netflix’s Lost in Space reboot, and reappeared for the second season in December of 2019.
 That same year, she also co-starred in the atmospheric psychological horror offering Escape Room, and delivered a critically-acclaimed performance in one of the starring roles of A24’s much-dissected exploration of racialized suburban strife, Waves.
 She was awarded the Santa Barbara International Film Festival Virtuoso award for her role, a Film Independent Spirit Award, and the Gotham Independent Film award for Breakthrough Actor (past winners include Timothée Chalamet, Tessa Thompson, Michael B. Jordan and Elliot Page).
-Most recently, she co-starred in Words on Bathroom Walls, a film that at first glance may seem like another poignant young adult love story, but probes into deeper topics like mental health and schizophrenia; critics described her portrayal of Maya Arnez as "incandescent."
+More recently, she co-starred in Words on Bathroom Walls, a film that at first glance may seem like another poignant young adult love story, but probes into deeper topics like mental health and schizophrenia; critics described her portrayal of Maya Arnez as "incandescent."

 Yet, as I learn over the course of our conversation, Taylor’s choices are rarely guided by what she technically should be doing, but rather by her intuition and trusting she is exactly where she’s meant to be at any given moment.
 It takes an impressive amount of knowledge of self, especially at her age—and even more so in an industry that has gained a reputation for making bright-eyed young hopefuls choose between their true desires and the guarantee of traditional success.